slamdata/purescript-jtable/README.md

   columnOrdering = alphaOrdering } json

 ```

-See the [Try it!](http://rawgit.com/slamdata/purescript-jtable/master/examples/try.html) page and [examples/Examples.purs](examples/Examples.purs) for more usage examples.
+See the [examples/src/Main.purs](examples/src/Main.purs) for more usage
+examples.

 ### API